 What we do

-A&E provides emergency care 24 hours a day, 7 days a week.
+The emergency department, A&E, provides emergency care 24 hours a day, 7 days a week.

 We only treat conditions that need urgent assessment and treatment.
 If your condition is not an emergency, please consider the following options instead.